jubatus/jubatus-msgpack-rpc/cpp/README.md

 ## License

     Copyright (C) 2008-2010 FURUHASHI Sadayuki <frsyuki _at_ users.sourceforge.jp>
-    Copyright (C) 2013 Preferred Infrastructure and Nippon Telegraph and Telephone Corporation.
+    Copyright (C) 2013 Preferred Networks and Nippon Telegraph and Telephone Corporation.

        Licensed under the Apache License, Version 2.0 (the "License");
        you may not use this file except in compliance with the License.